bigcommerce/dev-docs/docs/api-docs/apps/tutorials/sample-app-next/step-1-setup.md

 ```js
 import { Panel, Text } from '@bigcommerce/big-design';
 ```
 The **Panel** component allows you to contain content in a structured format.
-To learn more about the BigDesign's **Panel** component, see [Panel Design Guidelines](https://design.bigcommerce.com/components/panels).
+To learn more about the BigDesign's **Panel** component, see [Panel Developer Docs](https://developer.bigcommerce.com/big-design/panel).

 **Text** is one of the many predefined typography components in BigDesign.
 BigDesign offers multiple properties to customize the typographic palette.
-To view available typography components, see  [Typography Design Guidelines](https://design.bigcommerce.com/components/typography).
+To view available typography components, see  [Typography](https://developer.bigcommerce.com/big-design/typography).

 5. Add the `Index` functional component below the import statements.